1,000+ Opportunities

 com and entering a website that Wells Fargo does not control.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits serving Southern Nevada or San Diego; no general operating support or multi-year grants; focus on education, health, and human services.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits serving Southern Nevada or San Diego; no general operating support or multi-year grants; focus on education, health, and human services.
+Confirm the full requirements in the official notice before applying.